kamir/cdsw-engine-custom-01/README.md

 # cdsw-engine-custom-01
-Add Apache Maven, Gnuplot, Graphviz, and Cuda to a custom engine.
+Add Apache Maven, Graphviz, Gnuplot and Cuda to a custom CDSW engine image.